-Any action done in GUI or any command executed from the CLI is recorded in
+Any action done in GUI or any command executed from the CLI

 /system history.
 You can undo or redo any action by running undo or redo commands from the CLI or by clicking on Undo, Redo buttons from the GUI.

 A simple example to demonstrate the addition of firewall rule and how to undo and redo the action: